heikan1/os_project/README.md

-operating systems project for univery course me and my friends have taken
+operating systems project for a univery course me and my friends have taken